usdaud/algotradinglib.github.io/en/pedia/t/triangle_consolidation_patterns.md

 #### 3. Risk Management

-Effective [risk management](../r/risk_management.md) is critical when trading triangle patterns.
+Effective [risk management](../r/risk_management.md) is critical when trading [triangle patterns](../t/triangle_patterns_in_trading.md).
 Setting appropriate stop-loss and take-profit levels ensures that losses are minimized and profits are maximized.
 Additionally, diversification and [position sizing](../p/position_sizing.md) are essential elements of a robust [risk management](../r/risk_management.md) strategy.

 #### Example Risk Management Technique:
-- **Dynamic Stop-Loss:** Adjusting the stop-loss order based on the average true range (ATR) to account for market volatility.
+- **Dynamic Stop-Loss:** Adjusting the stop-loss order based on the [average true range](../a/average_true_range_(atr).md) (ATR) to account for market volatility.

 ### Triangle Patterns in High-Frequency Trading (HFT)

 High-frequency trading (HFT) involves executing a large number of orders at rapid speeds.
-Triangle patterns can be integrated into HFT algorithms to identify breakout opportunities and capitalize on short-term price movements.
+[Triangle patterns](../t/triangle_patterns_in_trading.md) can be integrated into HFT algorithms to identify breakout opportunities and capitalize on short-term price movements.
 HFT firms may use sophisticated hardware and low-latency networks to gain a competitive edge.

 ### Tools and Platforms